LinguisticMathematics/linguistic-mathematics/universallinguistics.md

 - **Direction toward an endpoint**
 - **Direction away from a starting point**

 It is important to note that when a language has grammatical cases, one particular case often predominates within each semantic group of prepositions.
-This tendency can be observed clearly in nearly all of the following languages.
+This tendency can be observed clearly in the following languages.

 ### Russian